txin96/VoxResNet/README.md

 # Data Setup
 1. Download ADNI dataset from http://adni.loni.usc.edu. (or other dataset you want)
 2. Modify file path and run preprocess.py.
+    - You can skip this step if data augmentation is not required.
+    - And make sure all of your images have the same size.

 # Training
 1. Follow steps in the Data Setup